hnky/dataset-lego-figures/README.md

 # Dataset for training a Machine Learning model

-Consists of 600x600 photos of 10 Simpson Lego figures
+Consists of 600x600 photos of 42 Lego® characters

 ## Lego Characters
 simpsons-Apu-Nahasapeemapetilon